MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 ![](./images/review.png "")

-17. This will add a new stack and open the stack details page.
+17. This will add a new stack.
+Click on **stack details**.
 You can navigate to Variables to see all the assigned variables.

 ![](./images/variablestack.png "")